raspberrypi/documentation/installation/noobs.md

 ## What's included in NOOBS

-NOOBS includes Raspberry Pi OS.
+NOOBS includes Raspberry Pi OS, and LibreELEC which is a Kodi media player system.
 It can also be used to install other operating systems: this requires that the Pi has a working internet connection to download the OS.

 ## NOOBS development